 I write new books on blacksmithing and knife making every year.
-The latest book, DIY Knife Making – Bushcraft Knives, is available now in Full Color paperback and on Kindle:
+The latest book, DIY Knife Making – Bushcraft Knives, is On Sale in Full Color paperback and on Kindle:

 - Full color, step-by-step instructions for making your own custom bushcraft knives.

 - Detailed heat treating specs (Rockwell hardness, color temperature, and more)